-Grandpa on a Skateboard by Tim Farmer
+Grandpa on a Skateboard (Second Edition) by Tim Farmer

 The introduction of the Mental Capacity Act (2005) provided health and legal professionals with a framework to assess and evaluate an individual’s ability to make a decision.
 Unfortunately, whilst the Act has provided a sound basis for the assessment of mental capacity, in practice mental capacity assessments are often misunderstood and poorly conducted.